NFL suspends Irsay 6 games, fines him $500,000

 Police said an officer spotted Irsay driving slowly, stopping in the roadway and failing to use a turn signal.
 Officers said he had trouble reciting the alphabet and failed field sobriety tests.
 Various prescription drugs were found in his vehicle, along with more than $29,000 in cash.

-Irsay acknowledged in 2002 that he had become dependent on painkillers after several years of orthopedic operations but said he had overcome the problem.
+Irsay acknowledged in 2002 that he became dependent on painkillers after years of orthopedic operations but said he had overcome the problem.

 Irsay became the Colts owner in 1997 after the death of his father, Robert Irsay, and a lengthy legal battle with his father’s second wife.
 Forbes magazine has estimated Irsay’s net worth at $1.6 billion.

-He has helped build the Colts into a top NFL team over the past decade behind quarterback Peyton Manning, now with Denver, and was a key player in the drive to bring the Super Bowl to Indianapolis two years ago.
+He has helped build the Colts into a top NFL team over the past decade behind quarterback Peyton Manning, now with Denver.
 He is working with some success to rebuild the team behind young quarterback Andrew Luck while coping with a divorce that follows a decade-long separation from his wife of 33 years.